rolandinsh/wp_referrer_spam_blocklist/readme.txt

 List of spammers in [FAQ](https://wordpress.org/plugins/wp-referrer-spam-blacklist/faq/).

 No need for configuration!
 Plugin in background redirects referral spammer to blank page ( about:blank ).
 Redirect link can be altered via filter `wp_referralblock_redirect_uri`.

+NO auto update, as we see that as possible as security hole.
+We do not wan't Your site to get hacked.

 Plugin is for sites that can't edit their `.htaccess` or configure NGINX or Apache servers.